Achievable logoAchievable logo

 Retail communications

 A written or electronic communication sent to more than 25 retail investors within a 30-day period is considered a retail communication.
-FINRA is more concerned about these communications because of the volume of non-institutional (retail) investors that may see them.
-Websites, commercials, newspaper ads, and billboards all fall into the definition of retail communications.
-To properly regulate and enforce their laws, FINRA generally requires* firms to file copies of these communications with them.
-Additionally, firm principals (supervisors) must pre-approve these communications before sending them.
+FINRA focuses more closely on these communications because many non-institutional (retail) investors may see them.

 *Not all retail communications are required to be filed with FINRA.
 The filing exclusions are detailed below.

-Sometimes retail communications make comparisons of securities or investment products.
-For example, look at Charles Schwab’s broker comparison on their website.
-FINRA requires retail communications with comparisons like this to include disclosures of all material differences, including:
+Sometimes retail communications compare securities or investment products.
+For example, see Charles Schwab’s broker comparison.
+When a retail communication makes comparisons like this, FINRA requires disclosures of all material differences, including:

 • Investment objectives